 7.3.1 Time Limit: Coursework counted toward the completion of the Master in Pastoral Studies degree must have been completed within ten years prior to the granting of the degree.

 7.3.2 Curriculum Requirements: M.P.S students may transfer up to 15 hours into the program.
 For more information on allowable transfer credits see section 5.9, Transfer Credit.
-For an overview of the curriculum structure go to ___________________.

 7.4.3 Submission of Project Proposal: After completing 20 hours in the program, and prior to the completion of 26 hours, the student will submit a Project Proposal to the D.Min. committee and the faculty.
 The proposal should be three pages, single-spaced, in length; in addition a substantial bibliography (including key sources in the proposed field of study) must accompany the proposal.
 A faculty member will be assigned by the D.Min.
 Director as advisor to the student prior to the writing of both the proposal and the final project.

 The final project represents six credits of doctoral level work on a problem, issue or question in the ministry and mission of the church in the contemporary world that defines and evaluates an appropriate response to that problem, issue or question.
 The project will contribute new knowledge about the nature and practice of ministry in contemporary church and society at a level of significance that the student’s peers would want to see shared in professional contexts.
 The project will employ a reflection-action-reflection methodology, and use the approaches to cultural analysis, congregational analysis, theological reflection, and leadership through adaptive change developed in the program.